eqasim-org/eqasim-france/docs/population.md

 ### Filter household travel survey data

-The pipeine filter out by default observations, from household travel survey used, which live or work outside of the area used in the simulation.
+By default, the pipeline filters out observations from the HTS that correspond to persons living or working outside the configured area (given as departments or regions).
-Unfortunately, household travel survey data is not always well distributed at scales other than national or regional and may be incomplete for area used in the simulation.
+However, the national HTS (ENTD and EMP) may be very sparse in rural and undersampled areas.
-The parameter `filter_hts` at false allows to ignore this filtering and keep the same observations distribution as the entire survey used.
+The parameters `filter_hts` (default `true`) allows disabling the prefiltering such that the whole set of persons and activity chains is used for generating a regional population when set to `false`:
 ```yaml
 config:
   # [...]
   filter_hts: false
 ```
-To help evaluate observations distribution, a table of population volume by age range and trip purpose can be generate from `analysis.synthesis.population` stage as explained at end of this documentation.
+For validation, a table of person volumes by age range and trip purpose can be generated from the `analysis.synthesis.population` stage, as explained at the end of this documentation.

 ### Exclude entreprise with no employee